paulhamsh/SparkMIDI/README.md

 # SparkMIDI
 Midi control capability for the Spark 40 Amp

-Features (v8):
+Features (v12):
 - App can connect (so enabling Hendrix features)
 - USB host for MIDI devices
 - Serial/DIN MIDI devices
 - Bluetooth MIDI devices (keyboards / controllers)
 - BLE MIDI control (example, from an IOS MIDI generating app - tested with MidiWrench)
+-
+- SparkIO will now read the Tuner output from the amp (note and in-tune indicator)

 - Works with iOS and Android !!!